 In 2005 or thereabouts, over a drink by the river in Sacramento, they imagined the solitude of their writing lives buoyed by a literary community that connected regularly around the world.
 An early, over-ambitious attempt to launch AUTHORS AT LARGE was abandoned.
 Then, their careers as creative writing teachers took unexpected turns towards Asia, where each has a personal stake.

-Ten years since they first articulated their idea, the time is now right to relaunch AUTHORS AT LARGE.
-In 2016, they began with their first intensive writing retreat in Asia, on the private island of Telunas in Indonesia.
-Their hope is to grow their community of writers in this region and beyond by sharing what they've learned in their transnational writing lives.
+Ten years after they first articulated their idea, the time was right to relaunch AUTHORS AT LARGE.
+In 2016, they offered their first intensive writing retreat in Asia, on the private island of Telunas in Indonesia.
+Writers from Asia, Australia and the U.S. participated in this first retreat which was very successful (read their testimonials here).
+Their hope is to grow their international community of writers by sharing what they've learned in their transnational writing lives.

 Robin Hemley is the author of 11 books of nonfiction and fiction, and has won numerous awards for his writing, including a Guggenheim Fellowship, three Pushcart Prizes in both fiction and nonfiction, The Independent Press Book Award, an Editors Choice Award from The American Library Association, State Arts Council grants from Washington, North Carolina, and Illinois, The Ohioana Library Association Award, and fellowships from the Fine Arts Work Center in Provincetown, The MacDowell Colony, and many others.
 His work has been published in the U.S. Great Britain, Canada, Australia, Japan, Germany, the Philippines, Singapore, and elsewhere.
 Among his works are two popular craft books, Turning Life into Fiction, now in its fifth edition and A Field Guide for Immersion Writing.
 He has also written two memoirs: Do-Over and Nola: A Memoir of Faith, Art, and Madness, four collections of short stories, a novel, and a book of investigative journalism, Invented Eden: The Elusive, Disputed History of the Tasaday, which centers on a purported anthropological hoax in the Philippines.
 Invented Eden is currently in development with the BBC for a feature length film.
 With, Michael Martone, he co-edited the ground-breaking literary anthology, Extreme Fiction: Fabulists and Formalists, and with Hope Edelman, he co-edited an anthology representing the first thirty years of writing from Iowa’s Nonfiction Writing Program (forthcoming from University of Chicago Press).
 A graduate of the Iowa Writers Workshop, he returned to Iowa to direct the Nonfiction Writing Program for nine years before moving to Singapore to direct the writing program at Yale-NUS College and also serve as Writer-in-Residence there.
 He was also the Faculty Chair of the low-residency MFA at Vermont College of Fine Arts, and has been a tenured Full Professor at The University of Utah, Western Washington University, The University of Iowa (where he is now Professor Emeritus), and Yale-NUS College.
 He is also an Adjunct Associate Professor at The Royal Melbourne Institute of Technology.